Search Results 1-10 of 17355 for bppv

 Departments and specialties.
 Mayo Clinic has one of the largest and most experienced practices in the United States, with campuses in Arizona, Florida and ...

-BPPV occurs when tiny canalith particles, also called otoconia, in one part of the inner ear break loose and fall out of place.
-They often move into the ...
+BPPV happens when tiny canalith particles in one part of the inner ear break loose.
+These particles, called otoconia, can move into the semicircular canals of ...

 Beyond BPPV, examples of other medical conditions that can cause vertigo include vestibular neuritis and labyrinthitis.
 Both involve inner ear damage that is ...